mafintosh/pbs/README.md

 ## Encoding

-Use pbs to encode a protocol buffers message (no matter low large!) to a stream
+Use pbs to encode a protocol buffers message (no matter how large!) to a stream.

 The encoder stream will expose all properties of the protobuf message as methods on the stream that you can pass the value you want to write to.